TIMAU RIVER wildlife corridor

 Bank restoration

-Riparian joint patrols, Wilderthings/WRUA
+Joint patrols, Wilderthings/WRUA

-Tree planting and combating erosion
+Tree planting & mitigating erosion

 In dry season WT employees identify areas of severe erosion, and restore/ stabilize the riverbanks using gabion sausages.
 These are 17m long nets filled with stones and earth (allowing grasses and other plants to develop their roots).
-When erosion is extensive several of those sausages are stacked on top of one another (see picture).
+When erosion is extensive several of those sausages are stacked on top of one another (pics).

 In wet seasons, water levels can be high and further restoration work is then focused on planting of grasses and trees in degraded areas.